Unlawful Use of Criminal Instrument or Mechanical Security Device: Texas Penal Code §16.01

 The Texas legislature codified this criminal offense in Texas Penal Code Section 16.01.
 The law was not updated in 2023.
 In fact, this law has not been amended since 2011.

-The Penal Code codifies the Texas Unlawful Criminal Instrument & Mechanical Security Device law under Title 4 “Inchoate Offenses,” Chapter 16 “Criminal Instruments, Interception of Wire or Oral Communication, and Installation of Tracking Device.”
+The Penal Code classifies the Texas Unlawful Criminal Instrument & Mechanical Security Device law under Title 4 “Inchoate Offenses,” Chapter 16 “Criminal Instruments, Interception of Wire or Oral Communication, and Installation of Tracking Device.”
 Learn more about the Texas offense of Unlawful Use of Criminal Instrument or Mechanical Security Device below.

 What is the current Texas law about Unlawful Use of Criminal Instrument or Mechanical Security Device?